MushroomOdyssey/day2/README.md

 That’s why it’s important to keep HTML semantic.
 For example:

-&lt;em&gt; and &lt;strong&lt; italicize and bold the text, respectively, that they encapsulate.
+&lt;em&gt; and &lt;strong&gt; italicize and bold the text, respectively, that they encapsulate.
 But they also convey emphasis and importance to assistive technologies.

 &lt;i&gt; and &lt;b&gt; are their purely visual equivalents, but we should really leave matters of style to CSS.
 A single stylesheet can handle formatting consistently across a whole webpage and even your whole website.